Gavin Newsom

-Early life
+Early life and education

-Gavin Christopher Newsom was born on October 10, 1967, in San Francisco, California, to Tessa Thomas (née Menzies) and William Alfred Newsom III, a state appeals court judge and attorney for Getty Oil.
-A fourth-generation San Franciscan, Newsom comes from a prominent family with deep ties to the city.
-His maternal great-grandfather Thomas Addis was a pioneering nephrologist and professor of medicine at Stanford University noted for his groundbreaking research on kidney disease.
-Newsom is a second cousin twice removed of musician Joanna Newsom, and his aunt Barbara Newsom was married to Ron Pelosi, the brother-in-law of former House Speaker Nancy Pelosi.
+Gavin Christopher Newsom was born on October 10, 1967, in San Francisco, California, to Tessa Thomas and William Alfred Newsom III, a state appeals court judge and attorney for Getty Oil.
+He is a descendant of the Newsom family of architects active in early 20th century California, who originally came from Canada.
+William Newsom was a close friend of billionaire heir Gordon Getty, who repeatedly supported Gavin's career.
+William Newsom would also for a time help manage the Getty Trust.
+A fourth-generation San Franciscan, Newsom comes from a prominent family.
+His maternal great-grandfather Thomas Addis was a nephrologist and professor of medicine at Stanford University noted for his research on kidney disease.
+Newsom is a second cousin twice removed of musician Joanna Newsom, and his aunt Barbara Newsom was married to Ron Pelosi, the brother-in-law of former House speaker Nancy Pelosi.
 Newsom's parents divorced in 1971 when he was three years old, leaving his mother, Tessa, to raise him and his younger sister, Hilary Newsom Callan, largely on her own.
-Tessa worked three jobs—often as a waitress, bookkeeper, and secretary—to support the family, fostering a strong work ethic in her children.
+Tessa worked three jobs—often as a waitress, bookkeeper, and secretary—to support the family, and Newsom has cited her as shaping his work ethic.
 Newsom has called his childhood challenging, shaped in part by financial instability and his struggle with "pretty severe" dyslexia, a condition he still has.

 Newsom's education began at École Notre Dame des Victoires, a French-American bilingual Catholic school in San Francisco that he attended for kindergarten and first grade.
-But his severe dyslexia—which affected his ability to read, write, spell, and perform numerical tasks (dyscalculia)—prompted a transfer.
+But his severe dyslexia—which affected his ability to read, write, spell, and perform numerical tasks—prompted a transfer.
 He continued at Notre Dame des Victoires from third through fifth grades, where he was enrolled in remedial reading classes to cope with his learning difficulties.
 Throughout his years in school, Newsom relied heavily on audiobooks, summaries, and verbal instruction.
-He still prefers audio interpretations of documents and reports.
-In a 2023 interview, he said his dyslexia "forced me to find workarounds and think differently—skills I still use every day as governor."
+Newsom has written that as an adult, he still prefers audio interpretations of documents and reports.
+In a 2023 interview, he said his dyslexia "forced me to find workarounds and think differently."